wesigncom/tail.DateTime/README.md

 The range of valid, selectable dates.
 Allows an array with up to 2 Date objects, the first marks the beginning of the date range, the last one the ending of it.

 ### weekStart
-The short code of the first day in the week, depending on the translation/string global variable: "SUN", "MON", "TUE", "WED", "THU", "FRI", "SAT".
+The short code of the first day in the week, depending on the repsective global variable: "SUN", "MON", "TUE", "WED", "THU", "FRI", "SAT".

 Date/Time Format
 ----------------